cubiq/vanilla-docs/docs/cloud/multisite.html.md

 A Hub is a community mothership.
 Setup one community as a template, then create Nodes that are copies of this setup.
 Each Node is a Single Community with the added ability of being synched with changes made on the Hub.
 Each Node is otherwise independent from each other - separate user lists, private message exchanges, and activity streams.

-Each node in a Hub is accessible either via a subdomain or a subfolder off a common domain.
-This is called the Hub Format.
-For example, the “carrots” Node in the “food” Hub might be accessible at the URLs “carrots.food.company.com”, or “food.company.com/carrots”, depending on the configuration.
-Only one type of Hub Format is supported per Hub.
+Each Node is accessible via either a subdomain or a subfolder off a common domain.
+This is called the Hub URL Format.
+For example, the “muffins” Node in the “bakery” Hub might be accessible at the URLs “muffins.bakery.company.com”, or “bakery.company.com/muffins”, depending on the configuration.
+Only one type of Hub URL Format is supported per Hub.

 ### Subcommunities